• Skip to primary navigation

 Overnight oats

-• To a bowl, or into two separate jars, add milk, cinnamon, salt, maple syrup (optional), and applesauce.
+• To a large bowl or two individual mason jars, add milk, cinnamon, salt, maple syrup, and applesauce.
 Mix until well combined.
 Add the rolled oats and mix once again.
 Finally, stir in the caramelized apples.

 Notes